sidenyl/Information-Studies-30/index.md

 Hayles, K. (1999).
 “How We Became Posthuman: Virtual Bodies in Cybernetic, Literature, and Informatics” The University of Chicago Press.
 Read: prologue and chapter 1.

 Bowker, G. C., & Star, S. L. (1999).
 The case of race classification and reclassification under apartheid.
 Sorting things out: Classification and its consequences, 195-225.

+Gray, M. (2016) Your Job is About to Get Taskified Los Angeles Times

+Jackson, S. J. (2014).
+11 Rethinking Repair.
+Media technologies: Essays on communication, materiality, and society, 221-39.